timaeusTT/timaeusTT/README.md

 ━━━━═════════════════════════════════⊱⋆⊰════════════════════════════════━━━━

-<sup> BFYI, I must know your age range before I decide being friends with you, this is my only boundary.
-I don't want any close friends who are under 18, and I don't tolerate liars either.
-I only prefer friends that I can bond with who are over 18 as I am 20 years old.
-If you lie to me to get close to me, I will block you.
-Please respect this. </sup>
+<sup> BFYI, I must know your age range before I become friends with you.
+This is so I know who I'm talking to and interacting with: your comfort is my responsibility as an adult.
+Those who are younger than 18 must not talk to me in an inappropriate matter, otherwise they will get blocked.
+People lying about their age to get closer to me will get blocked as well.
+I prefer having best/close friends to those over 18 for my own comfort as well, but I don't mind being friends with just anybody!
+Please don't be weird to me. </sup>

 ━━━━═════════════════════════════════⊱⋆⊰════════════════════════════════━━━━
 <div align="center">